diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-06-12-stricc-stricc-building-a-safe-c-compiler-through-specification-and-validation.md

 tags: ["llm", "software engineering"]
 ---

-# stricc: Building a Safe C Compiler Through Specification and Validation
 I have created a C compiler that has improved features on safety and defined behavior.
 I am not an expert in Rust, not in compiler construction.
 How have I done it?